kushaln98/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment analysis for online customer data.
+Sentiment analysis for online shopping for appliance data.